EquiticeDaRandomBoi/celeste-wasm/how.md

 # Everest

 So far, we've just been porting games by decompiling, editing source, then making a new project with all the celeste code included and recompiling.
 How is that going to work with everest?
-It patches the celeste binary's bytecode itself, and we can't just use that as the base for decompilation because the patcher's output can't be translated to normal c#.
+It patches the celeste binary's bytecode itself, and we can't just use that as the base for decompilation because the patcher's output can't be translated to normal C#.

 What we could do though is load the game binary at runtime, instead of compiling it with the project.
 The project we compile to wasm would just be a stub loader, and we could load any celeste binary.